AnmolS99/TinyGPT/README.md

 A tiny GPT (Generative Pretrained Transformer) written from scratch in Python, using Pytorch.
 Created by following [Andrej Karpathy's tutorial on YouTube](https://www.youtube.com/watch?v=kCc8FmEb1nY).

 Karpathy's tutorial shows how to create a decoder-only transformer (same structure as OpenAI's GPT) based on the famous [_Attention is All You Need_ paper](https://arxiv.org/abs/1706.03762).
+Another great resource is [3b1b's video](https://www.youtube.com/watch?v=eMlx5fFNoYc&t=790s), which gives a visual explanation of how the attention mechanism works.

 The architecture of transformer is shown below.
-The right side of the architecture is the decoder part (except for the Multi-Head Attention recieving key and values from encoder part):
+The right side of the architecture is the decoder part (except for the Multi-Head Attention receiving key and values from encoder part):

 <img src="./README_imgs/transformer.png" width="300" alt="Transformer architecture">

+## Installation 📦

+To install the required packages, use the following command: `pip install -r requirements.txt`

+## Training a transformer

+To train a transformer, run `python3 transformer.py`.

+You can change the hyperparameters as well as the training data in the same file.

 ## Results ✅